Specnr/MultiResetWall/README.md

 - Me
 - Mach for efficient reset managers & for affinity management
 - Ravalle for a lot of great ideas and code
-- Boyenn for the better lock indication idea
+- Boyenn for the better lock indication idea and general optimizations
 - The collaborators listed for minor enhancements
 - PodX12 for some minor enhancements
 - Sam Dao (real)